-Looking to the future, ever faster download speeds, and more powerful technology and devices, continue to fuel media consumption.
-Both in real-time and time-shift at home and on-the-go.
+Looking to the future, ever faster, and more widely available, download speeds, and more powerful technology and devices, continue to fuel media consumption.
+Both in real-time, and though time-shifting at home, and on-the-go consumption.
 Online search/social media advertising, though mainly display, grew 20% in 2016 (Figure 1) (7).
 We estimate slower future growth (9).
-Video offers more opportunities than plain words to build brands, and a growing range of media offer video advertising.
+Video also offers more opportunities than plain words to build brands, and a growing range of media offer video advertising.
 You Tube raised over $5bn from video advertising in 2016 (c.
 7% Google total), Facebook/Instagram projects $4bn video advertising revenue in 2017 and Snapchat nearly $1m.
 We estimate that video advertising will account for over 10% online advertising spend moving forward.

 1. Customers are increasingly busy and time-poor.
 They wish to make best use of precious moments.
 Digital devices offer speed and convenience to live life on the go.
 Also access to extra value in the online world.
-Build these insights into your product and marketing strategies.
+So build these insights into your product and marketing strategies.

 3. To select media to get your message across, understand your customer and customer journey, media landscape, and engagement drivers and barriers.
 Then use the objective and task method to plan your campaign, and assess which media offer best value.
-Look beyond digital media and marketing hype.
-Remember the story about the emperor’s new clothes.
+Also look beyond digital media and marketing hype, and remember the story about the emperor’s new clothes.
 What’s new or big is not necessarily the best media option.

 4. Don’t just rely on return on marketing investment (ROMI) to measure and manage performance.
 This risks short-term at the expense of the long-term gain.
-Use a broad range of metrics to measure customer engagement including brand awareness, interest, usage, preference and loyalty.
-Then test, measure and learn and test, measure and learn.
+Thus, also use a broad range of marketing management metrics; measure customer engagement including brand awareness, interest, usage, preference and loyalty.
+Then test, measure and learn, and test, measure and learn.